Skip to main content Open Accessibility Menu Open Accessibility Menu

 The result is this free open-source Design Guidance for accessible public EV charging.
 Our research also informed the national BSI standard for accessible EV charging PAS 1899:2022 (opens in a new window), which has been co-sponsored by Motability and the UK Government.

-Watch this video introduced by Designability’s Chief Executive, Catharine Brown, to see an overview of the project including our research with disabled people.
+Watch this video introduced by Designability’s former Chief Executive, Catharine Brown, to see an overview of the project including our research with disabled people.

 Discover our design guidance